JulioJu/scholarProjectWebSemantic/README.md

     * https://jena.apache.org/documentation/txn/txn.html TODO not used.
     * https://jena.apache.org/documentation/txn/transactions_api.html
     * Maybe see also (outdated) https://stackoverflow.com/questions/46876859/org-apache-jena-atlas-web-httpexception-405-http-method-post-is-not-supported
+    * At the beginning, I've tried also tu use Transaction API.
+But as I've discovered that HTTP GET then HTTP POST are strictly the same, I believe using Transaction API couldn't help.
+Furthermore, probably we can't access `TDB2` datasets.
+Transactions are managed by FusekiServer.
+Probably those examples are only for Dataset loaded in memory.
+        * In the preceding examples, probably `FusekiServer.create().add(...)` are for in memory Dataset.
+            Use `FusekiServer.create().add("/sempic")` complains that `\sempic`
+            is already in use (loaded thanks `.parseConfigFile()`).

 * Actually, it seems we cant restart fuseki simply thanks REST API: https://jena.apache.org/documentation/fuseki2/fuseki-server-protocol.html